Arson: Hong Kong

-In English law, arson was a common law offence (except for the offence of arson in royal dockyards) dealing with the criminal destruction of buildings by fire.
-The common law offence was abolished by s.11(1) of the Criminal Damage Act 1971.
-The 1971 Act makes no distinction as to mode of destruction except that s.1(3) requires that if the destruction is by fire, the offence is charged as arson; s.4 of the Act provides a maximum penalty of life imprisonment for conviction under s.1 whether or not the offence is charged as arson.
-In Hong Kong, the common law offence was abolished by s 67 of the Crimes Ordinance 1971 (Part VIII of which, as amended by Crimes (Amendment) Ordinance 1972, mirrored the English Criminal Damage Act 1971).
-Like the English counterparts, 63 of the 1972 Ordinance provides a maximum penalty of life imprisonment, and s 60(3) of the Ordinance requires that if the damage is by fire the offence should be charged as arson.
+In Hong Kong, the common law offence was abolished by s.
+67 of the Crimes Ordinance 1971 (Part VIII of which, as amended by the Crimes (Amendment) Ordinance 1972, mirrored the English Criminal Damage Act 1971).
+Like the English counterparts, section 63 of the 1972 Ordinance provides a maximum penalty of life imprisonment, and s.
+60(3) of the Ordinance requires that if the damage is by fire the offence should be charged as arson.